krokowski0x/PAMSI-Sort-Test/README.md

 ### Prerequisites

-If you want to make some changes, first you have to have [node with npm](https://nodejs.org/en/) installed.
+If you want to make some changes, first you have to have [Node with npm](https://nodejs.org/en/) installed.

 ### Installation